How to stay safe online (internet safety tips)

 You should use WPA2 or WPA encryption (WPA2 is the strongest) for your WiFi network and not WEP encryption.

 Social media is all about sharing.

-Have you considered what kind of information you are sharing when you post a photo or a status update about your plans?
+Have you ever considered what kind of information you are sharing on social media when you post a photo or a status update about your plans?

-Photos include location information, which can tell anyone who can see them exactly where it was taken (your backyard maybe?).
+Photos include location information, which can tell anyone who can see them exactly where you took the photos.

-Posting about your vacation plans lets people know when your house may be empty (ideal information for burglars).
+Posting about your vacation plans lets people know when your house may be empty, which is ideal information for burglars.

 Think about what you post and what people could learn from reading it.